danielramskold/additive_risk_heterogeneity_multiplicative_risk_synergism/README.md

 Other:
 * dr_tools.py is support code (library) for the other ones
 * Model_I-V_sim.py does not produce plots, but instead allows the user to play around with numbers to try out the five models of spike_in_plots13_ordered.py

+All programs run in Python 3.7, and some have been tested in Python 3.6.